 In the US, and in the entire wold, there is a huge problem with weight gain.
 In fact, there are an estimated 32.5% of all Americans that are now considered obese.

-This has led to thousands of diet programs, pills, exercise goals, and many other attempts to lose weight.
+This has led to thousands of diet programs, pills, exercise goals, daily tips, and many other attempts to lose weight.
 One of those methods involves the drug phentermine, that is supposed to be the best at suppressing appetite of all the various drugs.

 One problem of the past 2 decades is that nearly all of the previous drugs have been found to be harmful to the health of those that take them so they were pulled from the market.